yanbinc2/ME_alg/README.md

        PATH5='./Data/20230106_NCT_Vgg16_test_label.pickle'  --> This is the embedded data.

-    Output: It will output three predicted files for the 4 scores evaluation in the following phase 4.
-They are "results_of_original.mat"
-  "results_of_combination.mat", and "results_of_removal.mat".
+    Outputs: output three CNN predicted files for the four scores evaluation.
+They are "results_of_original.mat" "results_of_combination.mat", and "results_of_removal.mat".

+3. "phase4_merge_seedregions_package.m"

-3. "phase4_merge_seedregions_package.m".
-This is the code to merge the seed regions according to the three predicted files (mat files).
+    Function: merge seed regions according to the three predicted files (mat files).

+    Inputs: information about regions and seed regions, prediction outcomes.

+    Outputs: identities of merged seed regions.

-4. "phase5.ipynb"
+4. "phase5_merge_then_expand.ipynb"

-    Function: This code merges seed regions, then expands seed regions iteratively.
+    Function: merges seed regions, then expands seed regions iteratively.

-    Input: Following files specified by the path are the input data.
+    Inputs: following files specified by the path are the input data.
 The files presented here are provided as examples for instructional guidance.
 Users can input their own data based on their specific applications.

        PATH3='./Data/VGG16_CRC_100K_tSNE_Spec.csv'--> This is the data file to specify the region index.